 Dr. Jha’s love for animals began in early childhood.
 She was raised with dogs all her life.
 She knew she wanted to pursue animal care forever and followed her passion to become a veterinarian.

-Dr Jha currently lives in Bothell with her husband Shanti, whom she met while attending Vet school in India, and a 6 year old son who keeps her busy outside of work.
-She also enjoys the outdoors, hiking, travelling, music and spending quality time with her family.
+Dr Jha currently lives in Sammamish with her husband Shanti, whom she met while attending Vet school in India.
+They have a son and a daughter who keep her busy outside of work.
+She also enjoys the outdoors, hiking, traveling, music and spending quality time with her family.

 Dr Jooss was born and raised in northeastern Wisconsin.
 Although she likes dogs, cats will always have a special place in her heart.
 While growing up, her family enjoyed having multiple cats, but that didn't stop her from always wanting "just one more" kitten.
 She received her Bachelor of Science degree in Biology from the University of Wisconsin - Oshkosh.
 Her veterinary degree was earned at the University of Wisconsin - School of Veterinary Medicine.
 After graduating, she entered emergency practice.
 She moved to Seattle with her fiance (Jake) and two cats (Lyle and Ali) in June 2014.
 In her spare time, she enjoys spending quiet time with the family, Zumba and other dance classes, and reading.

 Dr. Mark Davis is board certified by the American College of Veterinary Surgeons (ACVS) and is a Certified Canine Rehabilitation Practitioner (CCRP).
 Dr. Davis is a 1993 graduate of the College of Veterinary Medicine at Oklahoma State University and completed his small animal surgical residency at Texas A&M University.
 He has been board certified since 1999 and has extensive experience in orthopedic, soft tissue/reconstructive and neurosurgical techniques.